Scientific writing

 • Peer reviewers are better readers of your work than almost anyone else.

-Perhaps this helps?
-Learn to peer review with confidence
+Perhaps this will help: Learn to peer review with confidence

 Gain practical experience in peer review with the Publons Academy, our free peer review training course.
 You’ll write real reviews with one-to-one guidance from your mentor, and gain exclusive access to our Review Template and examples.
 Upon graduation from the course, you’ll be a certified peer reviewer, ready to connect with top journal editors in your field.

-Rob Hyndman’s Writing seminar also provides bullet points on weathering reviews.
+Rob Hyndman’s Writing seminar It also provides bullet points on weathering reviews.

 JMLR recommends